 In Texas, the court may grant an exception for a civil lawsuit if one of the following applies:

 - The victim is mentally disabled or incapacitated—if the victim is in a coma or has any other issue that prevents them from making legal decisions, the clock starts once they are no longer incapacitated.

 - The defendant leaves the state—in cases where the defendant leaves the state or is unavailable, the statute of limitations is tolled until they return.

 - The victim is a minor—if the victim is a minor, the two-year statute of limitations starts on their 18th birthday.
 This means they have until their 20th birthday to file a lawsuit.

-If any of these exceptions apply to your case, you might have extra time to bring an action.
-However, we highly recommend consulting an attorney as soon as possible after your accident.
-They’ll help determine your best course of action based on the facts of your case.
+If any of these exceptions apply to your case, you might have extra time to bring legal action.
+However, our legal team highly recommends consulting an attorney as soon as possible after your accident.
+They'll help determine your best course of action based on the facts of your case.